 Compare offerings and share your lists with others.

 What does “justice” mean in the context of the workplace?
 Freedom from discrimination and harassment?
 Fair compensation?
-The presence of a fair, equal system for resolving labor management disputes?
+The presence of a fair, equal system for resolving labor/management disputes?
 Or a system for punishing misdeeds?
 In this class we’ll examine the ways that workers and managers have understood “justice at work.”
 We will also study the social movements and conditions that led to the passage of important bodies of law, including labor, civil rights and immigration law -- specifically the National Labor Relations Act, the Civil Rights Act of 1964, and laws affecting immigrant workers.

 All of these laws define human rights but also reflect the shape of power in society.
 They can determine how workers and managers interact.
 Their texts were written by lawmakers, but, in another sense, they were written in the streets and workplaces in turbulent times.
 Class and racial biases exist in and are reproduced by the laws.
 We’ll study how the struggles at their roots shaped the laws and how they work in the 21st century workplace.
-Winter quarter's work will focus on labor law; Spring's on race, civil rights, and immigration.
+Winter quarter's work focused on labor law; Spring's will focus on race, civil rights, and immigration.

 Be prepared for fun, active problem-solving and hard work.
 Students will learn to do some basic legal and historical research.
 You will get a sense of the real work of attorneys and courts, but also the work of community activists, union stewards, and managers.

-Students who are particularly interested in either labor, civil rights, or immigration issues are strongly urged to participate in both quarters of the program; the connections between these histories and legal regimes are essential to understand.
 Though there are no prerequisites, students with substantial work experience will find it useful, as will those with a basic background in 20th century American history.
 You should have the patience and persistence to read detailed histories, statutes, and legal cases.

 This offering will prepare you for careers and advanced study in: